jciolek/docker-protractor-headless/README.md

 # Docker image of Protractor with headless Chrome

 Protractor end to end testing for AngularJS - dockerised with headless real Chrome.
+This image is meant as a drop-in replacement for Protractor, so you can use it virtually in the same way you would use Protractor installed directly on your machine.

 ## Why headless Chrome?